 If you want to continue to charge on your card, it might be a good idea to make a payment between due dates to free up some of your available credit.

-Why Make Minimum Payments
+When You Should Make Only Minimum Payments

 We know we’ve been saying to pay off your bill in full, but there is 1 instance where it might make financial sense to make the minimum payments.